jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 Here are some of the things that helped me to complete the exam:

-1. Follow the indications given on the course and practice them in the lab.
-Just reading will not give you the required skills to complete the exam (at least for me).
+- Follow the indications given on the course and practice them in the lab.
+Just reading will not give you the required skills to complete the exam (at least it didn't for me).
-1. There are things that are not covered in the course material.
-You need to be comfortable on using tools like Visual Studio Community, not only for compiling tools but also for debugging them.
+- Bear in mind there are things that are not covered in the course material.
+You need to be comfortable using tools like Visual Studio Community, not only for compiling tools but also for debugging them.
-1. Practicing *C#* development is suggested and understanding how a *C#* assembly works is also a plus.
+- Practice *C#* development.
+If you understand how a *C#* assembly works, that's also a plus.
-1. Although *RTO-2* is based on defense evasion and advanced *OPSEC* tactics, you must be comfortable with things like *AD* enumeration, pivoting, lateral movement, user impersonation, Kerberos attacks, etc, and experience using Cobalt Strike. *RTO* course will give you that.
+- Although *RTO-2* is based on defense evasion and advanced *OPSEC* tactics, you must be comfortable with things like *AD* enumeration, pivoting, lateral movement, user impersonation, Kerberos attacks, etc., and have experience using Cobalt Strike.
+The *RTO* course will give you that.
-1. Technically speaking, you are not strictly required to use Cobalt Strike for everything in the exam, but you must know how to use other tools that may fulfill the same needs.
+- Technically speaking, you are not strictly required to use Cobalt Strike for everything in the exam, but you must know how to use other tools that may fulfill the same needs.
-1. There are some exercises proposed in the course.
-I suggest to complete them as it would give you confidence when dealing with unexpected requirements during the exam.
+- There are some exercises proposed in the course.
+I suggest to complete them as that would give you confidence when dealing with unexpected requirements during the exam.
-1. And last but not least, enumeration and reconnaissance are the key to know to what kind of beast are you dealing with.
+- Last but not least, enumeration and reconnaissance are key to knowing what kind of beast you are dealing with.

 ## Exam results

-After passing the five days of the exam time, I received and email with the certification:
+After the five days of the exam time passed, I received and email with the certification:

 ![Cert](https://res.cloudinary.com/fluid-attacks/image/upload/v1669901155/blog/crtl-review/cert1.webp)